Finding a Space

 Learn Your Terms

 Have your lease company walk you through the lease itself to let you know if any important stipulations.
-Some leases require you to have insurance for your space, charge extra for a air conditioner or prohibit overnight parking.
+Some leases require you to have insurance for your space, charge extra for an air conditioner, or prohibit overnight parking.
 Make sure you understand the details and terms before you sign.
 If you need help, seek out a local lawyer if its difficult to understand the jargon.
-There are plenty of lawyers who help artists specifically including Kunkle Law, Freidman Iverson and Davis Law.

 After You Secure Your Space